-Work Elements: 159: Support transfer of data into secure and accessible repositories
+159: Support transfer of data into secure and accessible repositories

 161: Data - dissemination

 189: Coordination

-StreamNet continued to acquire fish data from our four partner state fish and wildlife agencies (ODFW, WDFW, IDFG, and MFWP), our tribal partner (Colville Tribes).
-StreamNet continues to work with other data providers, including 1 federal agency (USFWS for data from the national fish hatcheries), the Shoshone-Bannock Tribes, a tribal consortium (CRITFC1), and the Fish passage Center (FPC), to facilitate access to population-level indicator data for the CAP Fish HLIs.
+StreamNet continued to acquire fish data from our four partner state fish and wildlife agencies (ODFW, WDFW, IDFG, and MFWP) and our tribal partner (Colville Tribes).
+StreamNet continues to work with other data providers, including one federal agency (USFWS for data from the national fish hatcheries), the Shoshone-Bannock Tribes, a tribal consortium (CRITFC1), and the Fish passage Center (FPC), to facilitate access to population-level indicator data for the CAP Fish HLIs.
+The Shoshone-Bannock Tribes successfully submitted data to the CAP Fish HLIs for the first time in 2020.
+These data have been collected and analyzed using a variety of funding processes and sources, only some of which are funded through BPA or other federal programs.
+As a regional data coordinator, StreamNet strives to provide access to all data of a given type from all sources.
+The BPA statement of work and work element summary that guide the work performed by StreamNet PSMFC and its partners (The Colville Tribes, IDFG, MFWP, ODFW, and WDFW) are provided in Appendix C.